PUBLIC HISTORY

 • Ability to interact with the peers and the professor and communicate the outcomes of the student’s work.

-A basic knowledge of history is, if not required, desirable.
+A basic knowledge of history is not required but desirable.

 The course of Public History will allow the students to see history with different eyes.
 At the core of the course are the different ways history meets the world and we can meet history, from dissemination to entertainment, from applied history to participatory historical research.
 Many concrete examples will be made, but the most problematic theoretical and methodological aspects will also be stressed, such as the relationships between education and entertainment, history and memory, simplification and trivialization, or between broadening of participation and acknowledgement of competencies.
 All the forms of communication and understanding of the past in contexts other than the traditional ones (such as universities, schools, and research institutes) will be considered.
 Through practical activities the students will explore the presence of the past in the present and will experience some forms of dissemination of history.